 Anna is an Atlanta native.
 She graduated magna cum laude from Georgia State University where she earned a BA in Spanish with a concentration in Business and a minor in Italian.

-Chris Casey is an Air Force Veteran (2002 – 2008) and Multinational Corporation Banker at JPMorgan.
-Chris started on Wall St. four years ago in JPM's first Military Veteran Internship Program and eventually held National and International Strategy roles in New York and Dallas before his current role in Los Angeles.
-Prior to his employment with JPMorgan, Chris worked in Music and Media Licensing and Talent Relations at MTV, and as a Digital Media Manager at Inked Magazine (both in NYC).
+Chris Casey is an Air Force Veteran (2002 – 2008) and current Vice President at J.P.
+Morgan.
+Chris started on Wall St. six years ago in JPM's first Military Veteran Internship Program and has held Banker, National, and International Strategy roles in various major markets (New York, Dallas, and Los Angeles).
+Prior to his employment with JPMorgan, Chris worked at MTV and Inked Magazine.

-In his time in the Air Force Chris was in a highly-specialized unit where he rapidly deployed all over the world to quickly open airfields and establish, expand, sustain, and coordinate air mobility operations in support of Joint Task Force, Foreign Government, and Special Operations taskings (i.e. Navy SEALs, DEA, NASA, United Nation, President of the United States, Foreign Special Operations teams).
+In his time in the Air Force, Chris was in a highly specialized unit where he rapidly deployed all over the world to quickly open airfields and establish, expand, sustain, and coordinate air mobility operations.

 James is a veteran of the United States Army, serving as an Unmanned Aircraft Systems operator and instructor from 2003-2011.
 He deployed in support of Operation Iraqi Freedom in 2005 and Operation Enduring Freedom in 2008.
 While serving, James graduated from Embry-Riddle Aeronautical University with a Bachelors in Science.